The Golden-Headed Fish: Azerbaijan

+Azerbaijani scholarship registers a similar tale in the Azerbaijani Tale Corpus, indexed as 507C, Xeyirxah ölü ("The Good Dead"): either the hero ransoms a debtor's corpse from the creditors by paying the dead man's debts, or the king's father gives a snake some water to drink; the hero meets a mysterious helper (the dead man or the snake in human form), and both strike a friendship; they reach a kingdom where a princess is suffering from a strange illness or has killed many suitors at night; after winning the princess for his friend, the hero's companion offers to cut up the girl in two pieces, which causes her to release a snake from her body.

 In an Azeri tale titled "Золотой подсвечник" ("The Golden Candlestick"), a shah is going blind and the only cure indicated by his new doctor is the blood from a speckled fish that lives in the White Sea.
 The shah's son mounts an expedition with fishermen and goes to the White Sea to find the fish.
 They catch the speckled fish and the prince is ready to strike it down, but the fish, with human voice, begs to be spared.
 The prince releases it back into the water and threatens his crew into silence.
 They return to the kingdom empty-handed.
 Later, an informant alerts the shah about the prince's deed and the shah, feeling betrayed by his own son, banishes him from the kingdom.
 The prince wanders to the White Sea and meets a companion.
 They become friends and agree to divide every earning equally between them. heu reach a kingdom where a princess lives who lost her voice.
 The king allows anyone who claims to be able to cure her, but kills those that fail.
 The prince and his companion promise to cure her.
 The companion enters the princess's room and tells a story to the princess's golden candlestick: a carpenter, a weaver and a doctor enter the forest; the carpenter carves a woman out of wood; the weaver dresses the wooden image and the doctor vivifies it - to whom does she belong?
 The companion asks the candlestick, but the princess answers for it.
 Her father rewards the companion with her hand in marriage, but he declines and lets the prince marry her.
 The companion leads the prince and the princess to the White Sea and reveals he was the speckled fish, son of the ruler of all the fishes.
 He cuts his finger and drops some of his blood in a cup to give to the prince's father as remedy, turns into a fish and returns to the sea.
+The tale was also translated to German language with the title Der wundersame Kerzenleuchter ("The Miraculous Candlestick").